grandpa1946/vilboz360-windows/README.md

 * Install Windows normally
 * Boot into windows and install all the drivers
 # How to get graphics drivers?
+Download the driver [here](https://driverpack.io/en/devices/video/amd/amd-radeon-tm-vega-3-graphics) (click on the name and download as zip))
 * Goto device manager
 * Click on **Display adapters**
 * Right click **Microsoft basic display adapter**